 Nat LeDonne will graduate Saturday with a double major in art and communications.
 Her passion for the art of photography began in her senior year of high school, when she got a camera and started shooting portraits.
 “I like that, through photography, you can learn about other people’s lives,” LeDonne said.

-During her first semester at Lynchburg College, LeDonne began giving free photo shoots to explore her photography abilities.
-In her second semester, she started working as a student assistant under Lynchburg College photographer John McCormick.
+During her first semester at University of Lynchburg, LeDonne began giving free photo shoots to explore her photography abilities.
+In her second semester, she started working as a student assistant under University of Lynchburg photographer John McCormick.
 Through her work with McCormick, LeDonne discovered her love for sports photography.
 “I like sports photography,” she said.
 “It keeps you on your toes.
 There’s always something new and exciting.”

 As a graduation gift, McCormick reached out last fall to colleagues at Virginia Tech and arranged for LeDonne to photograph a Tech football game.
 “The environment was so different, and walking onto the field was mind-blowing,” she said.
 “It was cool.”